MOHITVISHWAKARMAA/mcdonalds-business-analytics/README.md

 The repository contains exported dashboard previews (PNG) and links to full Power BI artifacts.
 Where PNG previews are available in `05_Dashboard_Preview/` they will render below.
 If a preview image is not present in the repo the README links to the external Drive preview.

-**Preferred story order:** Summary → Executive → Customer → Product → Store → Promotion
+**Preferred story order:** Home → Executive → Customer → Product → Store → Promotion → Summary

 **Executive Business Summary**